softcite/softcite_dataset_v2/annotation_guidelines_tei_xml.md

 MA, USA).
 ```

-- **named software component:** `@subtype="environment"`, for a named software depending on another software environment mentioned in the mention context
+- **named software component:** `@subtype="component"`, for a named software depending on another software environment mentioned in the mention context
 to run.
 We always have a software environment expressed in the same mention context, and the dependency of the software component to the software environment is encoded with the `@corresp` pointer to the `xml:id` of the software environment.

 ```xml